-- C. Long-term outlook for sanctions - Broadly speaking, when have economic sanctions worked?
+C. Long-term outlook for sanctions

+- Broadly speaking, when have economic sanctions worked?
 What's their track record of success? - In terms of a material impact on the Russian economy, no. See Professor Adam Stulberg's presentation at our Negotiable Hostilities Webinar, Part III. - Why do sanctions fail? - Russia lost 20 million people in the fight against Nazi Germany in World War II.
 They perceive the Ukrainian government to be the successors to that regime.
 They will not likely surrender because they cannot import French wine and cheese. - When are sanctions likely to succeed? - My guess is never.
 They do not affect the elites.
+Only small businessmen like us.

+D. What's next??

-Only small businessmen like us. - D. What's next for sanctions? - Do Western sanctions have any specific terms under which they would be removed? - U.S. Treasury Secretary Yellin says they will stay in place even if there is a peace treaty or settlement. - What non-Western countries are looking to benefit from opportunities in Russia?
-Obviously China and India. - As a practical matter, would the end of hostilities in Ukraine be enough to end sanctions? - Probably not.
-See comment re: Secretary Yellin above. - What are scenarios that could cause lifting of sanctions? - A truce like the one that "ended" the war in Korea in 1953?
+- Do Western sanctions have any specific terms under which they would be removed? - U.S. Treasury Secretary Yellin says they will stay in place even if there is a peace treaty or settlement. - As a practical matter, would the end of hostilities in Ukraine be enough to end sanctions? - Probably not.
+See comment re: Secretary Yellin above. - What are scenarios that could cause lifting of sanctions?

+- A truce - like the one that "ended" the war in Korea in 1953?

-The Korean Conflict analogy is the one that readily comes to mind.
-Representatives from the People's Republic of China (Zhou Enlai) and the U.S. (Secretary of State, Dean Acheson), attempted to negotiate an end to the conflict and prolonged it for two and a half years.
-Eventually, with the anticipated election of President Eisenhower - and the implied threat of a possible nuclear escalation - the two sides agreed to a cease-fire, one that was not signed by the South Korean President Rhee (but who agreed to comply with it).
+Specifically, the Korean Conflict analogy is the one that readily comes to mind.
+Representatives from the People's Republic of China (Zhou Enlai) and the U.S. Secretary of State (Dean Acheson), attempted to negotiate an end to the conflict and prolonged it for two and a half years.
+Eventually, with the anticipated election of President Eisenhower - and the implied threat of a possible nuclear escalation - the two sides agreed to a ceasefire, one that was not signed by the South Korean President Rhee (but who agreed to comply with it).
 A parallel today would be a negotiation between U.S. Secretary of State Blinken and Russian Foreign Minister Lavrov - one not yet on the horizon.
 Whether Ukrainian President Zelensky would agree to any settlement that relinquishes Ukrainian territory to Russia is at least questionable.

 - Formal peace treaty?
-Is this likely?

-- NO

-- Regime change in Russia?
-Is this likely?

-- NO. (See, e.g., Wagner Group Prigozhin's ill-fated attempt mutiny and its consequences)

-- Would Western sanctions likely fade over time as countries struggle to maintain a unified approach? - Not sure.
-But at the very least, dismantling them will require much administrative effort (e.g., vacatur of Executive Orders, adoption or reconsideration of codified regulations, etc.).
+Is this likely? - NO - Regime change in Russia?
+Is this likely? - NO. (See, e.g., Wagner Group Prigozhin's ill-fated attempt mutiny and its consequences) - Would Western sanctions likely fade over time as countries struggle to maintain a unified approach? - Not sure.
+But at the very least, dismantling them will require much administrative effort (e.g., vacatur of Executive Orders, adoption, or reconsideration of codified regulations, etc.).
 Passing a regulation under the U.S. Administrative Procedures Act typically takes at least a year and sometimes much longer (requiring procedural due process, notice and comment, creation of a record upon which a decision may be based, and agency rule adoption). - Are Western companies likely to return to doing business in Russia in the future? - Russia no. Ukraine yes.
 Think "lend-lease" and Marshall Plan post WWI.
-Recently, the U.S. Chamber of Commerce in conjunction with the U.S. Commerce Department organized a conference reaching out to U.S. private enterprises to invest in Ukraine reconstruction. - Which types of companies would be most likely to return?
-Oil industry?
-Restaurant brands?
-Outsourced software development?
-Financial services?
-Payments like Visa and Mastercard networks? - No comment. - Any considerations for companies that eventually might consider returning to Russia?
+Recently, the U.S. Chamber of Commerce in conjunction with the U.S. Commerce Department organized a conference reaching out to U.S. private enterprises to invest in Ukraine reconstruction. - Any considerations for companies that eventually might consider returning to Russia?
 Limit risk that investments can be seized with "capital light" strategies?
-Use joint ventures or minority stakes to reduce risk (and also reduce upside)? - Here are a few thoughts based on our transactional experience.

-Foreign project finance transactions, popular in the late 1990's and early 2000's, provide a template for such an infrastructure development projects.
+Use joint ventures or minority stakes to reduce risk (and also reduce upside)?
+Here are a few thoughts based on our transactional experience. - Foreign project finance transactions, popular in the late 1990's and early 2000's, provide a template for such an infrastructure development projects.
 They typically involve a U.S. Sponsor and various investors (e.g., Vendor finance, syndicated loans, high yield indenture).
-The deal is structured with a Vendor, supply agreements, a planbuild-operate agreement, Vendor Finance/Syndicated Loans/High Yield indenture - with draw-down of loan tranches tied to milestone developments.